-In the event you suffer serious ill health or injury, such that you are incapable of carrying on your occupation with the Employer, and will continue to be incapable, you may apply for an immediate retirement pension on the grounds of ill health.
+In the event you suffer serious ill health or injury, such that you are incapable of carrying on your occupation with the Employer, and will continue to be incapable, you may be eligible to apply for an immediate retirement pension on the grounds of ill health.
 Granting of such a pension is subject to Employer consent based on medical advice.